wilkie/blog/posts/rust-testing-micro-framework.md

 })
 ```

 The `must!` macro is complemented by a `wont!` macro, which reverses the logic of the assertion.
 Also, there is, beyond `eq` which simply compares, a floating-point specific compare `near` that will allow a deviation of a particular amount to account for inaccuracies inherent in floating-point math.
 For instance, `must!(math::add(3.1415, 4.1235) near 7.265 within 0.00001);` will check that the result is within +/- 0.00001 of the given value.
+The example in the repo is more feature inclusive.

 ## Running

-First I compile the code into a library (you can directly import as well by removing the `extern` in the test code):
+To run the tests, first I compile the original code into a library (you can directly import as well by removing the `extern` in the test code):

 ```
 rustc --lib math.rs